Crossing the Tracks

 Robert B. Albright

-Texas, USAS
+Texas, USA

 As a small boy growing up in Kokomo, Indiana, my father had polio.
-In 1898 they didn’t call it that.
-But from the symptoms my Grandmother and he described, that’s what it was.
+In 1898, they didn’t call it that, but from the symptoms my grandmother and he described, that’s what it was.
 It did not go into the paralytic stages, but still, the effects of polio can be quite bad.

 As boys tend to do, he loved to wander all over the place.
-In those days, there was a “white section” of town, and a “black section”; segregation was the norm if not the law.
-He usually stayed in the white section, as his family would have expected.
-One hot summer day he was far from home and at the edge of both communities.
+In those days, there was a white section and a black section of town; segregation was the norm if not the law.
+He usually stayed in the white section, as his family expected.

 In today’s world, ruining her clothes may not seem like much.
-But in those days, the average family owned two sets of clothes: one for “every day” and one for dressing up.
+But in those days, the average family owned two sets of clothes: one for every day and one for dressing up.

 Play